Dosage Form: oral suspension

-Each 5 mL of Griseofulvin suspension contains 125 mg of Griseofulvin microsize and also contains the following inactive ingredients: artificial flavors, carboxymethyl cellulose sodium, dl-alpha-tocopherol, FD&C red #40, FD&C yellow #6, glycerin, hydrochloric acid, methylparaben, microcrystalline cellulose, propylene glycol, propylparaben, simethicone emulsion, sodium alginate, sodium hydroxide, sodium lauryl sulfate and sucrose.
+Griseofulvin is a pink to orange colored, tutti-frutti flavored, uniform suspension.
+Each 5 mL of Griseofulvin suspension contains 125 mg of Griseofulvin, USP (microsize) and also contains the following inactive ingredients: artificial flavors, carboxymethyl cellulose sodium, dl-alpha-tocopherol, FD&C red #40, FD&C yellow #6, glycerin, hydrochloric acid, methylparaben, microcrystalline cellulose, propylene glycol, propylparaben, simethicone emulsion, sodium alginate, sodium hydroxide, sodium lauryl sulfate and sucrose.

 Griseofulvin - Clinical Pharmacology